What are Sessions?

 A session will expire if a user returns to a website from different campaign sources like Google, Facebook, and Email.

-For example, Google Analytics stores information when a user visits your website through a specific link from the campaign.
-If that same user visits the page through a different campaign, the first session will expire.
+For example, Google Analytics stores information when a user visits a website through a specific link from the campaign.
+The first session will expire if that same user visits the page through a different campaign

 What is the Average Session duration in GA?

-Average session duration is a metric that measures the average length of sessions on your website.
-GA begins counting a session from the moment the user lands on your site and continues counting until the session ends.
+Average session duration is a metric that measures the average length of sessions on a website.
+GA begins counting a session from the moment the user lands on the site and continues counting until the session ends.

 What is a good average session Benchmark?